-Agencies Composition Roles & Responsibilities National Disaster Response Force (NDRF) Specially trained force headed by a Director General Structured like para military forces for rapid deployment.
-Provides specialized response and emergency search & rescue to a threatening disaster situation The general superintendence, direction and control of this force is vested in and exercised by the NDMA Command and supervision of the force is vested in the Director General of Civil Defence and National Disaster Response Force Comprises 12 battalions and 4 battalions are equipped and trained to respond to situations arising out of CBRN emergencies Imparts basic training to all the stakeholders identified by the state governments in their respective locations.
+Transport and Highways and Secretary, NDMA are special invitees to the meetings of the NEC.
+National Institute of Disaster Management (NIDM) Union Home Minister; Vice Chairman, NDMA; Members including Secretaries of various nodal Ministries and Departments of Government of India and State Governments and heads of national levels scientific, research and technical organizations, besides eminent scholars, scientists and practitioners.
+Develops and builds capacity through training, research, documentation Develops national level information base Functions within the broad policies and guidelines laid down by the NDMA Develop educational materials for disaster management Undertake, organize and facilitate conferences, lectures, seminars.
+National Disaster Response Force (NDRF) Specially trained force headed by a Director General Structured like para military forces for rapid deployment.
+Provides specialized response and emergency search &amp; rescue to a threatening disaster situation The general superintendence, direction and control of this force is vested in and exercised by the NDMA Command and supervision of the force is vested in the Director General of Civil Defence and National Disaster Response Force Comprises 10 battalions and 4 battalions are equipped and trained to respond to situations arising out of CBRN emergencies Imparts basic training to all the stakeholders identified by the state governments in their respective locations.

-Sr. No. Disaster Nodal Department 1 Accident - Air (Civil Aviation) Min. of Civil Aviation (MOCA) 2 Accident - Rail Min. of Railways (MOR) 3 Accident - Road Min. of Road Transport & Highways (MRTH) 4 Avalanche Min. of Defence (MOD)-Border Road organization (BRO) 5 Biological Emergencies Min. of Health and Family Welfare (MHFW) 6 Cold Wave Min. of Agriculture and Farmers Welfare (MAFW) 7 Cyclone/Tornado Min. of Earth Sciences (MOES) 8 Drought Min. of Agriculture and Farmers Welfare (MAFW) Agencies 9 Earthquake Min. of Earth Science (MOES) providing 10 Flood Min. of Jal Sakti Early 11 Floods-Urban Min. of Housing and Urban Affairs (MHUA) Warning Information 12 Forest Fire Min. of Environment, Forests and Climate Change (MEFCC) 13 Frost Min. of Agriculture and Farmers Welfare (MAFW) 14 Hailstorm Min. of Agriculture and Farmers Welfare (MAFW) 15 Industrial and Chemical Min. of Environment, Forests and Climate Change (MEFCC) 16 Landslides Min. of Mines (MOM) 17 Nuclear and Radiological Dept. of Atomic Energy (DAE) 18 Oil Spills Min. of Defence (MOD) - Indian Coast Guard 19 Pest Attack Min. of Agriculture & Farmers Welfare (MAFW) 20 Tsunami Min. of Earth Sciences
+Sr. No. Disaster Nodal Department 1 Accident - Air (Civil Aviation) Min. of Civil Aviation (MOCA) 2 Accident - Rail Min. of Railways (MOR) 3 Accident - Road Min. of Road Transport & Highways (MRTH) 4 Avalanche Min. of Defence (MOD)-Border Road organization (BRO) 5 Biological Emergencies Min. of Health and Family Welfare (MHFW) 6 Cold Wave Min. of Agriculture and Farmers Welfare (MAFW) 7 Cyclone/Tornado Min. of Earth Sciences (MOES) A gonoing 8 Drought Min. of Agriculture and Farmers Welfare (MAFW) Agencies providing 9 Earthquake Min. of Earth Science (MOES) Early Warning 10 Flood Min. of Jal Sakti Information 11 Floods-Urban Min. of Housing and Urban Affairs (MHUA) 12 Forest Fire Min. of Environment, Forests and Climate Change (MEFCC) 13 Frost Min. of Agriculture and Farmers Welfare (MAFW) 14 Hailstorm Min. of Agriculture and Farmers Welfare (MAFW) 15 Industrial and Chemical Min. of Environment, Forests and Climate Change (MEFCC) 16 Landslides Min. of Mines (MOM) 17 Nuclear and Radiological Dept. of Atomic Energy (DAE) 18 Oil Spills Min. of Defence (MOD) - Indian Coast Guard 19 Pest Attack Min. of Agriculture & Farmers Welfare (MAFW) 20 Tsunami Min. of Earth Sciences